 What Are You Looking At? – The Anatomy Of A Search Results Page

-- SERPS are that’s easy to take for granted, and Google is often changing.
+- SERPS are easy to take for granted, and Google is often changing.

 - The list of search results that actually answer the query you’ve entered into Google are often a couple of lines below the full list of results.